gs97ahn/stay-alive-in-2022-ue/README.md

-# Stay Alive in 2022
+# Stay Alive

-**This is a game that you play by staying alive in 2022.
-Try completing all three stages without getting yourself killed.
+**This is a game that you play by staying alive and trying the beat the game by clearing two stages.
 You have three tries.**

 ![UnrealEngine](https://img.shields.io/badge/UnrealEngine-5.0.3-6db33f?logo=UnrealEngine&style=flat)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)